profile image for Kristofer Petersen-Overton

 Academic Division: History & Society

 Professor Petersen-Overton holds a Ph.D. in Political Science from the Graduate Center of the City University of New York (CUNY).
-His research centers on violence, structural injustice, and the politics of Palestine-Israel.
+His research centers on atrocity and genocide studies, structural injustice, and the politics of Palestine-Israel.
 His writing has appeared or is forthcoming in The Journal of Social Philosophy, Cultural Critique, Social Text, Contemporary Political Theory, The Journal of Political Science Education, Arab Studies Quarterly, The Guardian, and The Brooklyn Rail, Politics/Letters, WarScapes, AlterNet, and The Huffington Post, as well as in the edited volumes We Will Not Be Silenced (AK Press, 2017) and Peace Philosophy in Action (Palgrave Macmillan, 2010).

-He is the co-author of Karl Marx and the League of the Just, a “Reacting to the Past” role-playing game in development for college classrooms, and co-translator of Lex Icon (Ugly Duckling Presse, 2024), by the Portuguese writer Salette Tavares.
+He is the co-author of Karl Marx and the League of the Just, a Reacting to the Past role-playing game in development for college classrooms, and co-translator of Lex Icon (Ugly Duckling Presse, 2024), by the Portuguese writer Salette Tavares.
+He is also translating an anthology of essays on colonialism by the Portuguese polymath, Eduardo Lourenço.

+Professor Petersen-Overton is a member of the American Political Science Association, the Association for Political Theory, the International Association of Genocide Scholars, and the Genocide and Holocaust Studies Crisis Network.
 He currently serves as an editor at Sputnik & Fizzle, a small press that publishes work by artists, scholars, and activists.

 Academic Degrees